-Social Psychology (S)
+Social Psychology (S) This introductory course will for

 This introductory course will focus on learning through the observation of societal mores and norms.
 (Prerequisites: PSY 100 and SOC 100)

 Human Growth and Development (F)

 This course is designed to give the student a better understanding of the Human development process from childhood stages to late adulthood.
 It is also designed to enable students to understand the effects of nature and nurture on one's development at each stage in life.
 (Prerequisite: PSY 100)